 - 2017 1804 cases

-World Anti Doping Agency Husband of top Commonwealth Games athlete’s sold performance drugs: Panel
+World Anti-Doping Agency Husband of Top Commonwealth Games athlete sold performance drugs: Panel

-The husband of a Commonwealth Games athlete has been blacklisted by an anti-doping panel for allegedly supplying Meldonium – a banned substance that improves endurance – to the country’s top decathlete, 25-year-old Jagtar Singh.
+An anti-doping panel has blacklisted the husband of a Commonwealth Games athlete for allegedly supplying Meldonium – a banned substance that improves endurance – to the country’s top decathlete, 25-year-old Jagtar Singh.

-The panel’s order was based on information provided by Jagtar, who was a member of the Indian team for the Asian Athletics Championships in 2017 before his name was withdrawn after he tested positive for Meldonium.
+The panel’s order was based on information provided by Jagtar, who was a member of the Indian team for the Asian Athletics Championships in 2017 before and withdrew his name after he tested positive for Meldonium.
 The banned substance gained notoriety worldwide three years ago in the dope case involving tennis star Maria Sharapova.

 “In view of the information disclosed by the athlete, we also direct NADA to blacklist and prohibit the entry of Mr Puneet and Mr .Sunny Malik in Jawaharlal Nehru Stadium, New Delhi and any other stadium/facility where national or international sporting activity takes place,” stated the order by the panel, headed by senior advocate of the Supreme Court Vibha Datta Makhija.